heynemann/mcfly/README.rst

 Introduction
 ============

-Mcfly is the library to query and update the `Delorean:http://github.com/heynemann/delorean`_ database in Python.
+Mcfly is the library to query and update the `Delorean <http://github.com/heynemann/delorean>`_ database in Python.

 Models
 ======